 Acts of kindness are one of the paramount ways to keep a relationship strong.
-Promoting acts of kindness in your own home will inspire children to do the same within their own relationships.
+Promoting acts of kindness in your home will inspire children to do the same in their relationships.
 See the sink piled with dishes after a long day of work?
 Do them.
 Notice your wife may need a bit of a break?
 Offer to take the kids on a walk so she can get some alone time.
 Fix the family a special treat after dinner.
 Suggest taking everyone for ice cream on a Saturday afternoon.
 Do a chore you know your wife loathes without being asked.
 All of these little things can shift the energy of a room greatly, and your daughter will take notice.

 Know When to Apologize

 Being a dad comes with a lot of pressure.
-No one expects every dad to always be perfect.
-There will be times when you raise your voice, get frustrated or angry, or even say something you may later regret.
+No one expects every dad always to be perfect.
+Sometimes you may raise your voice, get frustrated or angry, or even say something you may regret later.
 That’s all part of being human.
 But, instead of forgetting about those mistakes, turn them into teachable moments.
-Apologize to your wife, explain that you understand what you did wrong, and assure her that you will work not to let it happen again.
-Showing your daughters that even as dads, you are not perfect is an important lesson as well.
+Apologize to your wife, explain that you understand what you did wrong, and assure her that you will work not to let it happen again—showing your daughters that even as dads, you are not perfect is an important lesson as well.

 To all the dads of daughters: you have an enormous responsibility, which may seem overwhelming at first.
 But please know that you’re doing a great job.
-Your role in your wife and your daughter’s life is so important!
+Your role in your wife’s and daughter’s lives is so important!